ivirshup/anndata-paper/paper.md

 So far, anndata has been particularly useful for data analysis in computational biology where advances in single-cell RNA sequencing (scRNA-seq) have given rise to new classes of analysis problems with a stronger adoption of Python over the traditional R ecosystem.
 Previous bulk RNA datasets had few observations with dense measurements while more recent scRNA-seq datasets come with high numbers of observations and sparse measurements, both in dimensions of 20k and more.
-These new data profit much from the application of scalable machine learning tools, which are more abundant in Python than in R.
+These new data profit much from the application of scalable machine learning tools of the Python ecosystem.

 # The AnnData object